jonnor/ESC-CNN-microcontroller/report/report.md

 cannot conclude that this is a significant effect.
 -->

-The poorly performing Strided-BTLN-DS and Strided-Effnet both have have a bottleneck 1x1 convolution in the start of each block, reducing the number of channels used in the spatial convolution.
+The poorly performing Strided-BTLN-DS and Strided-Effnet both have a bottleneck 1x1 convolution in the start of each block, reducing the number of channels used in the spatial convolution.
 This hyperparameter was set to a seemingly conservative reduction of 2x (original Effnet used 8x[@Effnet], ShuffleNet used 4x[@Shufflenet], albeit on much bigger models).